Gwen Hales: director / choreographer / mentor / maker

 She worked with the National Theatre again on their 2017 production of Angels in America (dir.
 Marianne Elliott). www.nationaltheatre.org.uk/shows/angels-in-america

-Gwen worked with Sally Cookson again on The Lion, The Witch and The Wardrobe for Christmas 2017. www.wyp.org.uk/events/lion-witch-wardrobe and this show is heading for London for Christmas 2018.
+Gwen worked with Sally Cookson on The Lion, The Witch and The Wardrobe for Christmas 2017. www.wyp.org.uk/events/lion-witch-wardrobe and this show is heading for London soon.